MJoergen/formal/memory/README.md

 mdst_data_o  : out std_logic_vector(15 downto 0);
 ```

-The idea is that the EXECUTE blocks issues requests and reads back the results
+The idea is that the EXECUTE block issues requests and reads back the results
 at a later time.

 The main benefit of this module is that it stores the results read back from